How to use the command 'transmission-cli' (with examples)

 --new

-: This option is used to create a new torrent file.path/to/source_file_or_directory
+: This flag tells transmission-cli to create a new torrent file instead of downloading one.path/to/source_file_or_directory

-Use case 4: Set the download speed limit to 50 KB/s
+Use case 4: Specify the download speed limit (in KB/s)

 Code: